Have you ever wondered if living in a storage unit was legal or not? Find out if you can hang out in a storage unit and spend the night.

 1. The doors lock from the outside.

 Most storage unit doors are garage-style roll-up doors that lock from the outside.
-Also, in many storage facilities, management is tasked with doing multiple walkthroughs throughout their shift to ensure all the doors are closed and locked.
-This task is performed for the safety of renters’ belongings, but if you’re living inside a unit, there’s a chance you could get locked inside.
+Also, in many storage facilities, management is tasked with doing multiple walkthroughs throughout their shifts to ensure all doors are closed and locked.
+This task is performed for the safety of renters’ belongings.
+However, if you’re living inside a unit, there’s a chance you could get locked inside.
 At best, this could mean you feel slightly claustrophobic for the night.
-At worst, this could result in fatalities.
+At worst, this could result in something as tragic as fatalities.

 2. There are no windows or natural light.